santiment/academy/src/docs/sangraphs/metrics/network-growth/index.md

 ---
-title: Network Growth
+title: Sangraphs - Network Growth
 author: Santiment Team
-# References
-#

 ---

 *For a video breakdown of this metric, click*